ldsouza/ldsouza.github.io/_posts/2016-10-03-nintex-forms-for-office-365-an-overview.md

 There are several form controls like Panel, Repeating Section, Label, SharePoint List Lookup that are extremely useful in building your form solution.

 ##### SharePoint Columns
-Create a column from within the nintex form builder and use them in your form without refreshing.
+Create a column from within the Nintex form builder and use them in your form without refreshing.
 This saves you from going back to SharePoint to create columns.

 ##### Rules
 The rules feature allows you to set rules on controls that you add to a form.
 Some rules that you can set are controlling the visibility or enabling controls based on other named controls.
-To set a rule on mutiple controls, add the controls to a panel control and apply the rule to the panel.
+To set a rule on multiple controls, add the controls to a panel control and apply the rule to the panel.

 ##### Print to Pdf
 Print to Pdf is a feature available in the Enterprise version of Nintex Forms.
 This setting allows you to print the form contents to a pdf.